 LATE ARRIVALS AND TARDINESS

 Spectrum Dance Theater expects our trainees to be prompt for class and rehearsal.
 A trainee who is more than 10 minutes late should wait to be welcomed into class by the instructor.
-To avoid risk of injury, the trainee should quietly warm up out of the way of the class.
+To avoid the risk of injury, the trainee should quietly warm up out of the way of the class.
 Trainees should not interrupt the teacher to explain the reason for their tardiness.
-Please wait unti after class for follow-up.
+Please wait until after class for follow-up.

 MISSED CLASS POLICY

 Attendance is vital to trainee growth.
-If a trainee foresees an absence, it is the trainee’s responsibility to notify the Artistic Director, School Principal, and that day’s instructor of their absence.
+If a trainee foresees an absence, it is the trainee’s responsibility to notify the Artistic Director, Interim School Principal, and that day’s instructor of their absence.

 REHEARSAL ABSENCE POLICY